thomaslevesque/AspNetCore.AsyncInitialization/README.md

     }
     ```

-(Note that you need to [set the C# langage version to 7.1 or higher in your project](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version#edit-the-csproj-file) to enable the "async Main" feature.)
+(Note that you need to [set the C# language version to 7.1 or higher in your project](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version#edit-the-csproj-file) to enable the "async Main" feature.)

 This will run each initializer, in the order in which they were registered.